What is internet surveillance?

 However, there are a number of steps you can take to protect your private data and stay off the surveillance radar as far as possible.

-Although many of us see surveillance as a threat to our privacy and human rights, we actually give away huge amounts of our personal information without even blinking.
+Although many of us see internet spying as a threat to our privacy and human rights, we actually give away huge amounts of our personal information without even blinking.

 So think twice before performing these very common and not-secure-at-all online actions: